 Narada Thera: “He is not thereby a bhikkhu merely because he begs from others; by following the whole code (of morality) one certainly becomes a bhikkhu and not (merely) by such begging.
 Herein he who has transcended both good and evil, whose conduct is sublime, who lives with understanding in this world, he, indeed, is called a bhikkhu.”
 Harischandra Kaviratna: “He is not a religious mendicant because he begs alms from others.
 He does not become a bhikkhu merely by outward observances of the Law.
 But he who has transcended both merit and demerit, who leads a life of purity and lives in this world in full realization of the Truth, he indeed is called a bhikkhu.”
 Thanissaro Bhikkhu: “Begging from others does not mean one is a monk.
 As long as one follows householders’ ways, one is no monk at all.
 But whoever puts aside both merit and evil and, living the chaste life, judiciously goes through the world: he’s called a monk.”

 By looking at all four of these translations we can get a good idea of what Buddha intended to say.
 Two points strike me in reading them.
-One, a monastic must have a completely different mode of life–a completely different psychology, actually, from that of “worldlings.”
+One, a monastic must have a completely different mode of life, a completely different psychology, actually, from that of worldlings.
 Two, he must live in a thoroughly sensible and practical manner.
-There is no place for the fiction of “crazy wisdom” here, nor the pretence that a monastic of advanced spiritual realization is somehow beyond the rules of right conduct.
+There is no place for the fiction of “crazy wisdom” here, nor the pretense that a monastic of advanced spiritual realization is somehow beyond the rules of right conduct.
 A fool is a fool; a loony is a loony.
 No real monk is either of these.
 And he certainly is not a liar and a scoundrel.

 This is absolutely so.
 The Venerable Narada Thera includes the background-story of each verse of the Dhammapada.
 Regarding this one, the story is: “A man named Arya was fishing.
 The Buddha told him that one did not become an Arya by harming others.”
 This should be taken seriously as an indication that Buddha advocated strict abstinence from the flesh of sentient beings.
 (It is a shame that such a point need even be made.)
 Further, this shows that vegetarianism was originally a tenet of Theravada Buddhism, just as does the fact that when Ashoka, Emperor of India, adopted the Theravada school personally he immediately outlawed animal slaughter and the eating of meat throughout India.

 This is a surprising verse, but nonetheless true.
 Only when a person’s mind no longer is conditioned by or responds to external and internal stimuli does he have peace.
 This is why Patanjali defines yoga as the non-arising of modifications of the mind–that is, when the mind is in a state in which no response can be provoked in any way, but is completely under the control of the yogi’s will as to response or non-response.
-“The enlightened, the Brahman-abiding, calm-hearted, unbewildered, is neither elated by the pleasant nor saddened by the unpleasant.
-His mind is dead to the touch of the external: it is alive to the bliss of the Atman.
-Because his heart knows Brahman his happiness is for ever” (Bhagavad Gita 5:20, 21).
+“One should not exult when encountering what is liked, and one should not be repulsed when encountering the disliked.
+With firm intellect, undeluded, the knower of Brahman is established in Brahman.
+He whose Self is unattached to external contacts, who finds happiness in the Self, whose Self is united to Brahman by yoga, reaches imperishable happiness” (Bhagavad Gita 5:20-21).

 Next article in the Dhammapada for Awakening: The Way